78 results found

 Kyriakopoulos S, Kontoravdi C, 2014, Insights on biomarkers from Chinese hamster ovary ‘omics’ studies, Pharmaceutical Bioprocessing, Vol: 2, Pages: 389-401, ISSN: 2048-9145

-Todri E, Amenaghawon AN, del Val IJ, et al., 2014, Global sensitivity analysis and meta-modeling of an ethanol production process, CHEMICAL ENGINEERING SCIENCE, Vol: 114, Pages: 114-127, ISSN: 0009-2509
+Todri E, Amenaghawon AN, Jimenez del Val I, et al., 2014, Global sensitivity analysis and meta-modeling of an ethanol production process, Chemical Engineering Science, Vol: 114, Pages: 114-127

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.